GR360RY/htpc-ansible/roles/kodi-mysql/README.rst

-xbmc-mysql
+kodi-mysql
 ===========

 An ansible role to setup and configure XBMC Mysql Database under Debian based distro's.

-List of tasks that will be performed under xbmc-mysql role:
+List of tasks that will be performed under kodi-mysql role:

 1. Install Mysql Serever
 2. Create Initial XBMC Database with preconfigured Movies and TV Shows Sources